Skip to Content

 Me too and me neither

-If somebody makes an AFFIRMATIVE statement and you want to agree, you must say “moi aussi”, which translates to: 1) Me too, 2) So do I and 3) So am I.
+If somebody makes an affirmative statement and you want to agree, you must say “moi aussi”:

-For example, if somebody says “J’aime manger la glace” (I like to eat ice cream), and you want say either “me to” or “so do I”, you MUST say “moi aussi”.
+For example, if somebody says “J’aime manger la glace” (I like to eat ice cream), and you want say either “me to” or “so do I”, you must say “moi aussi”.

-However, if somebody makes a statement in the NEGATION, such as “Je n’aime pas le chou-fleur” (I don’t like cauliflower) and you want to agree saying “me neither” you must say “moi non plus”.
+However, if somebody makes a statement in the negation, such as “Je n’aime pas le chou-fleur” (I don’t like cauliflower) and you want to agree saying “me neither” you must say “moi non plus”.

 You cannot use “moi aussi” to say “me too” when agreeing with a negative statement.
-You must use “moi non plus.
+You must use “moi non plus”.

 One more example: “Je n’aime pas étudier la grammaire française” (I don’t like studying French grammar).
 Agreeing statement: “Moi non plus” (me too or me neither).